MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/config-examples.md

 ## Cross-Device / Cross Platform

 To limit games of a particular device or platform to match with each other, specify the device with a String Equality Rule.
-With the AttributeNotSpecifiedBehavior of "MatchAny", tickets that do not specify such a device can opt to match with any device/platform.
+With the AttributeNotSpecifiedBehavior of `MatchAny`, tickets that do not specify such a device can opt to match with any device/platform.

 ```json
 "MatchmakingQueue": {